 Yarrow is my favourite herb to clear acne and I also find it great to hydrate the skin.
-It is an extremely versatile medicinal herb that has a centuries-old history in herbal medicine.
-It is said that the genus name Achillea is drawn from the name Achilles, a Greek war hero who used Yarrow to heal the wounds of his soldiers; the old Icelandic name is actually Achilles’ herb.
+It’s a versatile medicinal herb that has a centuries-old history in herbal medicine.
+The genus name Achillea comes from the name Achilles, a Greek war hero who used Yarrow to heal his soldiers.
+The old Icelandic name is actually Achilles’ herb.

 I love to make medicine with freshly-harvested Yarrow.
-I use fresh Yarrow flowers and leaves to make a tincture (herbs extracted in alcohol) which means that I make the tincture on the same day as I pick the Yarrow in the wilderness.
-This Yarrow tincture is then blended with other tinctures to become the Acne Healing Extract, my bestselling product in Iceland.
-I also infuse fresh Yarrow in oil to make the Bliss Healing Balm, another very popular product in Iceland.
-Last but not least I make a Yarrow herbal infusion to use in all of my moisturisers and I also dry it for tea which I commonly dispense to my patients.
+I use fresh Yarrow flowers and leaves to make a tincture (herbs extracted in alcohol).
+That means I make the tincture on the same day as I pick the Yarrow in the wilderness.
+I then blend it with other tinctures to become the Acne Healing Extract.
+Here you can read the story of why I created the Acne Healing Extract, my bestselling product in Iceland.
+I infuse fresh Yarrow in oil to make the Bliss Healing Balm, another very popular product in Iceland.
+I also make a Yarrow herbal infusion to use in my moisturisers and I dry it for tea for to my patients.

 - Botanical name: Achillea millefolium